HSAFoundation/HSA-Debugger-AMD/README.md

-# HSA Debugger September 2015 Beta Release (version 0.6)
+# HSA Debugger December 2015 Release (version 1.0)

 ## Overview
 The HSA Debugger provides a gdb-based debugging environment for debugging host application and HSAIL kernels running on AMD HSA platforms.
 The kernel programming language currently supported is HSAIL 1.0.
 There are two packages included in this Alpha Release: